 Rallybio Welcomes Laura Ekas, PhD and Eric Watsky, MD, Further Expanding Rallybio’s Drug Acquisition and Development Capabilities

-FARMINGTON, Connecticut, August 7, 2018 – Rallybio LLC, a development-stage biotechnology company, today announced that it has further expanded its drug acquisition and development capabilities with the addition of Laura Ekas, PhD and Eric Watsky, MD to the Rallybio team.
+FARMINGTON, Conn., August 7, 2018 – Rallybio LLC, a development-stage biotechnology company, today announced that it has further expanded its drug acquisition and development capabilities with the addition of Laura Ekas, PhD and Eric Watsky, MD to the Rallybio team.
 Dr. Ekas and Dr. Watsky now join Rallybio’s cofounders and other veteran industry executives in advancing Rallybio’s mission to identify and accelerate the development of transformative breakthrough therapies for patients with severe and rare disorders.

 Rallybio was co-founded in January 2018 by Martin Mackay, PhD, Stephen Uden, MD, and Jeffrey Fryer, CPA, recognized leaders from the biopharma industry.
 In April, the company announced that it had secured $37.0 million in Series A funding.
 Rallybio’s focus is on antibodies, small molecules and engineered proteins that have strong biological rationales for addressing specific disease mechanisms.